vmware/terraform-provider-nsxt/website/docs/r/nat_rule.html.markdown

 * `description` - (Optional) Description of this resource.
 * `display_name` - (Optional) The display name of this resource.
 Defaults to ID if not set.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this NAT rule.
 * `action` - (Required) NAT rule action type.
-             Valid actions: SNAT, DNAT, NO_NAT, REFLEXIVE.
+Valid actions are: SNAT, DNAT, NO_NAT and REFLEXIVE.
 All rules in a logical router are either stateless or stateful.
 Mix is not supported.
-             SNAT and DNAT are stateful, can NOT be supported when the logical router is running at active-active HA mode; REFLEXIVE is stateless.
-             NO_NAT has no translated_fields, only match fields.
+SNAT and DNAT are stateful, and can NOT be supported when the logical router is running at active-active HA mode.
+The REFLEXIVE action is stateless.
+The NO_NAT action has no translated_fields, only match fields.
 * `enabled` - (Optional) enable/disable the rule.
 * `logging` - (Optional) enable/disable the logging of rule.
 * `match_destination_network` - (Optional) IP Address | CIDR | (null implies Any).
 * `match_source_network` - (Optional) IP Address | CIDR | (null implies Any).
 * `nat_pass` - (Optional) Enable/disable to bypass following firewall stage.
-               Default is true.
-               If the nat_pass is set to true, the following firewall stage will be skipped.
+The default is true, meaning that the following firewall stage will be skipped.
 Please note, if action is NO_NAT, then nat_pass must be set to true or omitted.
 * `translated_network` - (Optional) IP Address | IP Range | CIDR.
 For DNAT rules only a single ip is supported.
 * `translated_ports` - (Optional) port number or port range.
 DNAT only.